adamsilver/fdpb/00-introduction.md

 ### 1. A Registration Form

 We'll start with a basic registration form which makes room to look at the foundational qualities of a well-designed form and how to think about them.
-By applying the Question Protocol, we'll look at how to reduce friction without even touching the interface.
+By applying something called the Question Protocol, we'll look at how to reduce friction without even touching the interface.
 Then we'll look at some crucial patterns including validation that we'll want to use for every form.

 ### 2. A Checkout Flow